opral/monorepo/README.md

 ## ✍️ Contributing

-There are many ways you can contribute to crowd.dev!
+There are many ways you can contribute to inlang!
 Here are a few options:

 - Star this repo
 - Create issues every time you feel something is missing or goes wrong
 - Upvote issues with 👍 reaction so we know what's the demand for a particular issue to prioritize it within the roadmap

-If you would like to contribute to the development of the project, please refer to our [Contributing guide](https://github.com/CrowdDotDev/crowd.dev/blob/main/CONTRIBUTING.md).
+If you would like to contribute to the development of the project, please refer to our [Contributing guide](https://github.com/inlang/monorepo/blob/main/CONTRIBUTING.md).

 All contributions are highly appreciated. 🙏